 For blog submissions, share your top five reasons to say, “I’ll pass,” when it comes to tobacco and vaping.
 Please make at least two of your reasons fact based.
 You can access facts and reasons other teens choose not to vape or smoke using the buttons below.

-South Bay Resources to Help Families
+Resources to Help with Smoking Cessation

 The Torrance Memorial Medical Center Quit Smoking Program includes seven sessions and features a step-by-step plan for quitting smoking.
 Other than a $25 fee for materials, the program is provided by the Torrance Memorial Health System as a free community service.